j4ckd4n/SocPuppet/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What is the feature that you are requesting?**
-Give a brief description of what new feature you would like to see added to Sooty.
+Give a brief description of what new feature you would like to see added to SocPuppet.

 **Additional information**
 If further / more specific details are required, feel free to list them here.